 The phenomenal Dover Quartet catapulted to international stardom following a stunning sweep of the 2013 Banff Competition.
 Recently named the Cleveland Quartet Award winner, and awarded the coveted Avery Fisher Career Grant, the Dover has become one of the most in-demand ensembles in the world.
-The Quartet’s rise from up-and-coming young ensemble to occupying a spot at the top of their field has been “practically meteoric” (Strings).
-With its burnished warmth, incisive rhythms, and natural phrasing, the Quartet’s distinctive sound has helped confirm its status as “the young American string quartet of the moment” (The New Yorker).
-The Quartet serves as the quartet-in-residence for the Bienen School of Music at Northwestern University, Chamber Music Northwest, as well as many others, and was recently named the first-ever quartet-in-residence for the Kennedy Center.
+A 2021 Grammy nominee, the Quartet’s rise to the top of their field has been “practically meteoric” (Strings).
+With its burnished warmth, incisive rhythms, and natural phrasing, the Quartet’s distinctive sound has helped confirm the Quartet’s status as one of America’s top ensembles.
+Currently the Penelope P. Watkins Ensemble in Residence at Curtis Institute, the Quartet has served as the quartet-in-residence for the Bienen School of Music at Northwestern University, Chamber Music Northwest, as well as many others, and was recently named the first-ever quartet-in-residence for the Kennedy Center.
 Additionally, during this past season, the Quartet was invited by the maverick filmmaker David Lynch to be featured at his Los Angeles Festival of Disruption.

 In 2016, the Dover Quartet was recognized with the Hunt Family Award, one of the inaugural Lincoln Center Emerging Artist Awards, and in past years has taken top prizes at the Fischoff Competition and the Wigmore Hall International String Quartet Competition.